Φ

 The field is not embedded in spacetime; it is the medium of extension itself.

-The mind is the filter that channels source-light into manifest experience.
+The boundary is the filter that channels source-light into manifest experience.
 This is not metaphor.
-The field, by its nature as a relational medium, must transform the signal passing through it.
-A medium that transmitted without transformation would have zero extension — it would collapse to a point.
-The very existence of the field entails selective transmission.
+The boundary is made of nested circumpuncts; each point on it is itself a whole ⊙ with its own center, field, and boundary.
+These nested structures must process the signal passing through them.
+A boundary that transmitted without processing would have zero structure; it would collapse to nothing.
+The very existence of the boundary entails selective gating.

 Principle

-A field with nonzero extension necessarily transforms any signal traversing it.
-Transmission without transformation implies zero field-distance — the collapse of Φ to a point.
-Therefore to have a mind is to filter.
+A boundary made of nested circumpuncts necessarily processes any signal traversing it.
+Transmission without processing implies zero boundary-structure; the collapse of ○ to a point.
+Therefore to have a body is to filter.

 This is why you cannot think your way to the source.
-Each thought, no matter how refined, is a reduction of the signal — a selection from the total bandwidth of what the aperture receives.
+Each thought is a nested circumpunct on the boundary; a reduction of the signal, a selection from the total bandwidth of what the field carries.
 The thought "God is infinite" is itself finite.
 The thought "everything is one" is itself a particular thing.
-The filter can point toward what passes through it, but it can never be what passes through it.
+The boundary can point toward what passes through it, but it can never be what passes through it.

 But filtering is not the enemy.
-Without the field, there is no experience at all — just undifferentiated potential with no one home to witness it.
-The aperture without a field is pure signal with zero expression.
+Without the boundary, there is no experience at all; just undifferentiated potential with no one home to witness it.
+The field without a boundary is pure signal with zero expression.
 You need filters to have a world.

 Transparent Filtering

-The field transmits faithfully.
-Signal from the aperture arrives at the boundary recognizable and coherent.
+The boundary processes faithfully.
+Signal from the field arrives at the center recognizable and coherent.

-The filter serves the light rather than distorting it.
-Thoughts clarify rather than corrupt.
+The boundary's nested circumpuncts serve the light rather than distorting it.
+They clarify rather than corrupt.

 Distorted Filtering

-The field refracts, scatters, inverts.
-Signal arrives at the boundary warped beyond recognition.
+The boundary refracts, scatters, inverts.
+Signal arrives at the center warped beyond recognition.

-The filter serves itself — maintaining its own structure at the cost of signal fidelity.
+The boundary serves itself; maintaining its own structure at the cost of signal fidelity.

 The goal is not no filters.
 The goal is transparent ones.